CrimsonMartin/clinker/memory-bank/activeContext.md

 - ✅ Search functionality
 - ✅ Voice annotations
 - ✅ Cross-browser support (Chrome & Firefox)
+- ✅ All tests passing (173/173)

 ### Recent Issues Resolved
 - "browser is not defined" error in Chrome - FIXED
 - "Unexpected token 'export'" error - FIXED
 - Google OAuth not working in Firefox - REMOVED
+- Browser-compat tests failing - FIXED

 ### Technical Stack
 - TypeScript with browser API declarations
 - Firebase REST API (no SDK)
 - Manifest V3 compliant
 - Local-first architecture
+- Jest testing with full coverage

 ## Next Steps

 ### Immediate
-1. Test extension in both Chrome and Firefox
-2. Verify Firebase auth works in both browsers
+1. Extension is ready for deployment
-3. Submit to Chrome Web Store
+2. Can submit to Chrome Web Store
+3. Can submit to Firefox Add-ons

 ### Short-term
-1. Add Firefox-specific manifest adjustments if needed
-2. Create Firefox Add-ons listing
-3. Monitor for any browser-specific issues
+1. Monitor for any browser-specific issues in production
+2. Add more comprehensive integration tests if needed
+3. Consider adding E2E tests with Puppeteer

 ### Important Patterns